 Protect subscriber information and respect opt-out rights

-As part of this verification process, carriers review your church website to confirm that these practices are clearly documented.
-This is why they require publicly accessible links to a Privacy Policy and Terms of Use, even if your website is not where text opt-ins are collected.
+As part of this verification, carriers review your church website to confirm these practices are clearly documented.
+That's why they require publicly accessible links to a Privacy Policy and Terms of Use -- even if your website is not where text opt-ins are collected.

 How personal data is collected, used, stored, and protected

-What people are agreeing to when they opt in to messages
+What people agree to when they opt in to messages

 How they can opt out of messages

-The carriers are specifically looking for verbiage in your Privacy Policy that confirms that mobile phone numbers and opt-in data are not shared or sold to third parties for marketing purposes.
+Carriers are specifically looking for language confirming that mobile phone numbers and opt-in data are not shared or sold to third parties for marketing purposes.

-Even if your church collects opt-ins in person with paper forms or verbal consent and doesn’t connect your website directly to Text In Church, the carriers still require these policies to be linked on your website and publicly accessible as part of their verification process.
+Even if your church collects opt-ins in person (through paper forms or verbal consent) and doesn't connect your website directly to Text In Church, carriers still require these policies to be publicly accessible on your website as part of their verification process.

 If you don't already have these documents, common options include:

-Using an online policy generator, like Termly (no affiliation with Text In Church, but has many good reviews)
+Using an online policy generator like Termly (no affiliation with Text In Church, but well-reviewed)

 Customizing a privacy policy or terms template